rwba7567/odin-calculator/readme.md

-issue 2 (fixed): plus-minus sign will cause errors if pushed into display without no number attached. issue 3 (fixed): plus-minus sign not working properly when clicked after operator button issue 4 (fixed): users can select more 9 characters causing overflow. issue 5: clear button not working. issue 6(fixed): integer overflow/underflow when used with commas issue 7 (fixed): commas and deciaml point in one string causing issues.
+issue 2 (fixed): plus-minus sign will cause errors if pushed into display without no number attached. issue 3 (fixed): plus-minus sign not working properly when clicked after operator button issue 4 (fixed): users can select more 9 characters causing overflow. issue 5 (not found?): clear button not working. issue 6(fixed): integer overflow/underflow when used with commas issue 7 (fixed): commas and decimal point in one string causing issues. issue 8 (might not be a bug): "3 + 6 + =" results in 15 instead of 12. issue 9: numbers not formatting properly. (might be related to issue 7)